UE and VR Development Technical Notes

 After installing the Oculus Rift device, you need to enable Unknown Source in the Oculus Store; otherwise, it cannot be previewed in UE.

-The relevant page in Unreal’s documentation for adapting Oculus Rift: Developing for Oculus Rift.
+The documentation page adapted for Oculus Rift in Unreal is: Developing for Oculus Rift.

 HTC Vive Key Mapping

-For comparison with the above Oculus Rift, here is an HTC Vive key mapping:
+In comparison to the above Oculus Rift, here is a key mapping for HTC Vive:

 HTC VIVE Device Setup

-The HTC Vive Pro supports SteamVR 2.0, which allows tracking to cover 150° and 7 meters, and supports daisy chaining of base stations (up to 16) for large space positioning solutions.
+HTC Vive Pro supports SteamVR 2.0 base stations, with a tracking range of 150° and 7 meters, and supports base station daisy chaining (up to 16) to achieve large space tracking solutions.

-Note: The second-generation base stations do not support the first-generation HTC Vive headsets.
+Note: The second-generation base stations do not support the first-generation HTC Vive headset.

-Using Proxifier to Route Oculus Traffic through SS Proxy
+Using Proxifier to Route Oculus through SS Proxy

-Yesterday, the company bought an Oculus Rift device, and during the installation, a global proxy was needed.
-On Windows, I used Proxifier to route the Oculus-related software through the proxy.
+Yesterday the company purchased an Oculus Rift device, and during the installation, a global proxy is needed.
+On Windows, I used Proxifier to route Oculus-related software through the proxy.

 Once the connection test is successful, you can proceed with the following operations.

-After a successful connection, an additional proxy rule can be added.
-The relevant processes for the Oculus programs are as follows; what we need to do is route these processes through the SS proxy:
+After a successful connection, you can add a proxy rule.
+The processes related to Oculus programs are as follows; what we need to do is route these processes through the SS proxy:

 1